yacoob/gcu/README.md

 ## TODO

-* switch the live site to Netlify
+* consider having two set of thumbs; the gallery ones don't get larger than 165x165 so with current 400x400 thumbs >75% of the image "bulk" is wasted anyway
-* get rid of the bootstrap, maybe a new layout
+* verify netlify caching headers
-* better caching headers
+* get rid of the bootstrap
 * rewrite the generator in rust (maybe change YAML to TOML too)